UnexpectedEOF/ignoreme.js/README.md

 Q: Can I still use GA like I normally would?
 Does event logging and all that other stuff still work?
 --
-A: Yep. ignoreme.js puts the same variables into global scope that normal GA asynchronous code does (namely ga and _gaq), and as long as you place it where in the same place as the GA code, it'll be all gravy.
+A: Yep. ignoreme.js puts the same variables into global scope that normal GA asynchronous code does (namely ga and _gaq), and as long as you place it in the same place as the GA code, it'll be all gravy.

+Q: What dependencies does ignoreme.js have?
+--
+A: None.

 Q: Is this tool bug-free, well-documented, or well-supported?
 Is there any warranty, express or implied?
 Are you or the software in any way related to Google?